-We ask suppliers to sign up to specific documents, such as our Supplier Declaration and Privacy Policy.
-We also require that all suppliers agree to abide by appropriate legislation including, minimum wage, modern slavery, anti-bribery, equality and other legislation no less than Access Group entities adhere to themselves.
+Access Australia asks suppliers to sign up for specific documents, such as our Supplier Declaration and Privacy Policy.
+We also require that all suppliers agree to abide by appropriate legislation including minimum wage, modern slavery, anti-bribery, equality and other legislation to a standard no lower than that which Access Australia entities adhere to themselves.

 Our relationships with suppliers are subject to legal contracts and we do not pay cash for services.
-Our main suppliers have their own standards of ethical of behaviour in place and we ask for details of these standards via our formal tendering process for those and all other suppliers.
+Our main suppliers have their own standards of ethical behaviour in place and we ask for details of these standards via our formal tendering process for those and all other suppliers.
 As part of our selection of new suppliers, we undertake the following:

-- If a supplier is qualified under the Modern Slavery Act 2015 (UK) (UK Act) and/or the Act, each supplier to provide us with a copy of their own statement and any future updates, or to warrant that they have a published statement which they make available for review on their corporate website. - If a supplier is not qualified under the UK Act or the Act, the supplier is requested to provide us on an annual basis with a specific statement that details what, if any, actions they have taken to reduce the instances of slavery and human trafficking in their supply chain.
+- If a supplier is qualified under the Modern Slavery Act 2015 (UK) (UK Act) and/or the Act, each supplier is to provide us with a copy of their own statement and any future updates or to warrant that they have a published statement which they make available for review on their corporate website. - If a supplier is not qualified under the UK Act or the Act, the supplier is requested to provide us on an annual basis with a specific statement that details what, if any, actions they have taken to reduce the instances of slavery and human trafficking in their supply chain.

-Access has not identified any issues with the modern slavery compliance.
-None of the suppliers Access Group, including Access Australia, works with contravened the modern slavery standards however we continue to monitor our suppliers and supply chains for risks of modern slavery.
+To date, Access Australia has not identified any issues with the modern slavery compliance.
+None of the suppliers Access Australia works with has, to the Access Australia's best knowledge, contravened modern slavery standards (as set by the UK Act and the Act); however, we continue to monitor our suppliers and supply chains for risks of modern slavery.